carallon/io-module-developer-guide/source/guide/module-anatomy.rst

 Set user property ``type`` to value ``serial``.

-Serial interfaces are available on controllers and remote devices.
+:doc:`Serial <../api/serial>` interfaces are available on controllers and remote devices.
 To send/receive data on a serial interface in an IO module, you must have at least one of these properties in the configuration.

 Icons
 *****